karenyyng/AirlineDelayBenchmark/README.md

 We hope to illustrate:

-1. realistic data processing steps
+1. realistic data preprocessing steps
 2. a few best practises for unit testing and benchmarking machine learning code in Python
 3. best practises to allow a reproducible ML software stack to be setup on different machines
 4. how to setup Intel optimized ML libraries for the best performances or help push for more performance